-Interestingly, however, cannabinoids are not exclusive to marijuana.
+Interestingly, however, cannabinoids are not exclusive to cannabis.
 There are plants all around the world that also contain these intelligent compounds.
 Most of these plants therefore also contain medicinal properties.

 By the way, that doesn’t mean that these plants will get you high.
-THC is, after all, a gift that the natural universe gave to marijuana and marijuana only.
+THC is, after all, a gift that the natural universe gave to weed and weed only.
 But these plants do excite the endocannabinoid system in ways that cannabis perhaps doesn’t.

 As we’re going to discover today, weed is not the only plant that contains cannabinoids and their healing properties.
 There are quite a number of them – and they are more common than you might think!